seL4/l4v/docs/arch-split.md

 also have a collection of hacks to keep existing proofs checking while we continue to work towards the ultimate goal of proofs on multiple architectures.

-This file describes the current state of arch_split, and what still needs to be done.
+So far, the `ASpec` and `AInvs` sessions have been arch-split, with some work already done on the executable design spec (`ExecSpec`).

 ## L4V_ARCH

+When running a session, the `L4V_ARCH` environment variable is used to specify the target architecture; this affects which seL4 kernel configuration gets used, where Isabelle images are stored, as well as the arch-split infrastructure via parametrised theory imports.

-The architecture split is controlled by an environment variable, `L4V_ARCH`, which is used in theory imports sections to include the appropriate architecture-specific theory for the currently selected architecture.
+By using `$L4V_ARCH` in the theory imports section, we can include the appropriate architecture-specific theories for the currently selected architecture.
 For example:

 - `l4v/spec/abstract/CSpace_A.thy`